The event HQ will be at the Pavilion, Recreation Ground, Kendal Rd, Staveley, Cumbria, LA8 9LP.

 - Food for the duration of the ride.
 Cooking equipment is not required, but can be taken

-- Ability to carry at least 1.5 litres of water
+- Ability to carry at least 1 litre of water

 Bike with 33c or larger tyres.
 The course is designed to favour gravel bikes but any off-road capable bike in good working order can be used